Auditing Debt: The Why and How Guide

 Errors in accounting for debt can occur when debt service payments are misclassified as expenses rather than a reduction of debt.
 Also, debt can—in error—be presented as long-term when it is current.
 Why?
 Maybe the company’s accountant doesn’t understand the accounting rules.

-Some forms of debt, such as certain types of leases, can be difficult to interpret.
+Some forms of debt, such as leases, can be difficult to interpret.
 Consequently, a company might errantly fail to record debt when required.

 So, what is the directional risk for debt?
 An overstatement or an understatement?